ThoberDetofeno/Pepper-Mining/README.md

 <br>PepperMining is a open source Process Mining platform written in Python, designed to be used in both academia and industry.
 <br>PepperMining is a framework designed firstly be the backend of an application.
 Such, the effort in this project is to build a framework following Design Patterns.
-<br>In this documentation, you can find all relevant information to set up PepperMining and start your Process Mining journey.
+<br>In this documentation, you can find all relevant information to set up Pepper Mining and start your Process Mining journey.

 ## Are you discovering Process Mining?
 <br>I recommend accessing the contents of https://www.processmining.org/ and follow <b>Prof.dr.ir.
 Wil van der Aalst </b> on social media.